USC, Dr. Tyndall Sexual Harassment

 - Claims processing is ongoing and will take an uncertain amount of time to complete by the Special Master Panel established through the settlement.
 We will post an updated when a timeline has been scheduled.

 USC failed to protect its students.

-According to recent investigations, Dr. George Tyndall, the full-time gynecologist at the University of Southern California's student health clinic sexually harassed, violated and engaged in wildly inappropriate behavior with female students who sought his medical care.
+In 2018, Hagens Berman filed a class-action lawsuit against the University of Southern California and Dr. George Tyndall, the full-time gynecologist at USC's student health clinic.
+According to investigations, Tyndall sexually harassed, violated and engaged in wildly inappropriate behavior with female students who sought his medical care.
 News outlets state he saw tens of thousands of female patients during his time at USC.
 The university knew of his behavior since at least the 1990s.

 Reports state Dr. Tyndall's behavior included inappropriate touching, unnecessary penetration with his hands, lewd comments, photographing hundreds of his patients, and other acts of sexual harassment.
 Some colleagues were concerned Dr. Tyndall targeted USC's Chinese students.

-Hagens Berman believes those who were abused and harassed by Dr. Tyndall deserve payback.
+Hagens Berman fought for those who were abused and harassed by Dr. Tyndall.

 Official complaints of Dr. Tyndall's behavior began to surface at USC in the 1990s, but despite the university's knowledge of Dr. Tyndall's behavior, it did not report him to the agency responsible for protecting the public from problem doctors.
 USC did nothing, for decades, as more and more female students were sent into Dr. Tyndall's office.